 Jack also refers to the “National News at Ten” one night when England’s football match with Denmark was described in detail while viewers were told only that Scotland’s team had won away, without giving the score!

 Ian Jack is a Scot, so it comes as no surprise to learn that he regards “the combined effect of these and other metropolitan irritants suggests that the BBC is quietly but effectively campaigning for a ‘Yes’ victory in the referendum”.
-Now, as fellow Scot, that would be a possibility the present writer would consider very much in order!
+Now, as a fellow Scot, that would be a possibility the present writer would consider very much in order!